Walker (Star Wars): Depiction

 An updated model of the AT-ST is used by the First Order during the Battle of Crait in The Last Jedi.
 Based on the classic Imperial scout walker, this version boasts improved stability and greater protection thanks to new lightweight armor plating.

 Analysis

 In episode 208 of MythBusters, the Build Team (Grant Imahara, Kari Byron and Tory Belleci) tested the plausibility of the scene in Return of the Jedi wherein a swinging log trap destroyed an AT-ST. The team determined that the logs in the scene each weighed approximately 10,000 lbs and were swung at a 45 degree angle at the walker, impacting with the energy equivalent of around two megajoules.
 To test this in real life, the team created a swinging log rig out of telephone poles and, after shoring the structure up with steel reinforcement, swung replica logs at an armored truck.
 The team declared the myth plausible when the logs succeeded in punching the truck's side panels off its frame.

+Cultural impact

+In 2018, Paul Parker of Ashburton, Devon installed in his field next to the A38 road a 4.5 m tall replica of an AT-ST. The replica had been created by Dean Harvey four years prior as a climbing frame for his daughters, but Mr. Harvey donated the structure to Mr. Parker when they outgrew it.
+Mr. Parker installed the replica as a way to bring awareness to Ashburton, but was informed by the Teignbridge Council that he would have to remove due to lack of prior permission.
+However, the Council later allowed for the structure to remain in place for the next 10 years.